7 Reliable Ways to Build Wealth In Your 50s

 • What are your long-term investment goals?
 Consider retirement and beyond.

-5. Don’t Touch Your Retirement Accounts
+5. Avoid Withdrawing from Retirement Accounts

-While your 401(k) has had twenty plus years to accumulate a healthy balance, it can be tempting to take a loan from it to supplement current extra costs.
+While your 401(k) may have had twenty plus years to accumulate a healthy balance, it can be tempting to take a loan from it to supplement current extra costs.
 But doing so can be a lot more hassle than it’s worth.
 Yes, sometimes a 401(k) loan makes sense; but it needs to be a strategic choice that benefits you in the long-term.

 Once that tuition bill comes in or your kitchen remodel gets closer, you might be tempted to dip into your retirement accounts to foot the bill.
 Remember, you can’t withdraw funds from an IRA until you are 59 ½ without incurring a penalty.
 Even though you can technically borrow from your 401(k), you will need to factor in interest payments on top of the repayment period.

-6. Eliminate Debt
+6. Eliminate Debt Before Retirement

 Being debt-free is a big goal for many.
 Whether you are making the last payment on your car or are tantalizingly close to paying off your mortgage, there are so many benefits to being debt-free, especially as you prepare for retirement.